Stimulus-responsive materials and smart structures

 – Exploring diverse engineering and biomedical applications for these soft materials.

 Below is a gallery showcase of some projects on soft materials and smart devices with collaborators.
-(Numbers in each title correspond to related publications listed in Publications List).
+Videos from collaborators are gratefully acknowledged.